JohnnelBaylen/beginner-code-lab/readme.md

 # Beginner Code Lab

 **Beginner Code Lab** is a multi-language coding playground designed for beginners who want to learn by doing!
-Whether you're exploring web development, backend programming, or mobile app creation, this repository is your hands-on companion to practice, break, and build things in code.
+Whether you're exploring web development, backend programming, database, or mobile app creation, this repository is your hands-on companion to practice, break, and build things in code.

 ---